-A simple theoretical model using an excitation-dependent shift is shown in Fig.~2(b).
-The single-body symmetrical response in Fig.~2(b)(i) is modelled by a Gaussian curve.
-The asymmetry, bistability and hysteresis in the cooperative many-body response in Fig.~2(b)(ii-iii) is reproduced by the renormalisation ${\Delta_{\rm R}\rightarrow\Delta_{\rm R}-S~\Delta{ T}}$ where $S$ is directly proportional to the cooperativity parameter.

-The phase transition can be confirmed through the observation of critical slowing down.
-This temporal signature of a phase transition occurs as the system approaches a critical point and becomes increasingly slow at recovering from perturbations \cite{Bonifacio:1979eu,Scheffer:2009gg}.
-In Fig.~3(a), the Rydberg laser intensity ${I}_{\rm R}$ is varied continuously and the phase transition from single-body to many-body dynamics occurs at critical intensity ${I}_{\rm R,crit}$~$\approx$~17.5~W/mm$^2$.
-The temporal response of the ensemble is measured by discretely varying the Rydberg laser intensity ${I}_{\rm R}$ and measuring the time $\tau$ to reach steady-state, as illustrated in the inset of Fig.~3(b).
-At the critical transition, the switching time diverges according to the power law $\tau\propto({I}_{\rm R}-{I}_{\rm R,crit})^{\alpha}$ shown by the fitted dashed line.
-The critical exponent $\alpha=-0.53\pm0.10$ (standard deviation error) is consistent with previous work on first-order phase transitions and optical bistability \cite{Grynberg1983,Hohenberg1977}.

-The atomic dynamics across the phase transition can be further understood by measuring the visible spectrum of the off-axis fluorescence shown in Fig.~1(b).
-The emission spectra for the single- and many-body phases are shown in Fig.~4(a) and (c), respectively.
-In the single-body phase, the dominant transitions indicated by (i) and (ii) involve decay from high-lying Rydberg states to the ground states of the s, p and d series.
-This behaviour, highlighted in Fig.~4(b), is consistent with spontaneous emission where such transitions dominate due to the $\omega^3$ dependence in the Einstein A-coefficient.
+The change in atomic behaviour across the phase transition can be analysed by measuring the spectrum of the off-axis fluorescence.
+The emission spectra for the two phases of low and high occupancy are shown in Fig.~3(a) and (c), respectively.
+In the low phase, the dominant transitions indicated by (i) and (ii) involve decay from high-lying Rydberg states to the ground states of the s, p and d series.
+This behaviour, highlighted in Fig.~3(b), is consistent with spontaneous emission where such transitions dominate due to the $\omega^3$ dependence in the Einstein A-coefficient.
 This phase is characterised by the faint (green) fluorescence shown in the inset.